davidcajas/Pathogen_inhibition_pipeline/pathogen_growth_inhibition.md

 rm(numeric_cols) # Remove auxiliary object
 ```

-#### 0.3.3) Extract relevant experiment metadata and add to Microresp metadata dataframes
+#### 0.3.3) Extract relevant experiment metadata and merge it into our metadata spreadsheet

 ``` r
 library(dplyr)